geoserver/geoserver-history/doc/user/source/data-directory/data-dir-intro.rst

 palettes
 --------

 The ``palettes`` directory is used to store pre-computed *Image Palettes*.
 Image palettes are used by the GeoServer WMS as way to reduce the size of produced images while maintaining image quality.
-See the :ref:`paletted_images` section for more information.

 security
 --------